top of page

 Section 2 - Eligibility

 Each officer must be a member in good standing of the Texas Chapter and the Association for at least one year and must maintain membership in the Association for the duration of the term of office.
-The President-Elect, Secretary, Treasurer, and Parliamentarian must have served one term on the board prior to their election.

 Section 3 - Election and Terms

 Officers shall be elected as set forth in these By-Laws, with the exception of the President and Immediate Past-President.
 The President-Elect shall succeed to the office of President.
 The President shall succeed to the office of Immediate Past-President.
 The term of an Officer shall be two years.
 The term of an Officer shall also expire by his or her resignation or removal in accordance with these By-Laws.
-The Officer terms shall be staggered with President-Elect, Secretary, and three members-at-large positions up for election during EVEN years, and the Treasurer, Parliamentarian, and four members-at-large positions up for election during ODD years.
+The Officer terms shall be staggered with President-Elect, Secretary, and four (4) members-at-large positions up for election during EVEN years, and the Treasurer, Parliamentarian, and six (6) members-at-large positions up for election during ODD years.

 Section 4 - Vacancies